-Dr. Shonka says she expects research to reach a new level at The Nebraska Medical Center with the creation of the new Fred & Pamela Buffett Cancer Center, which is expected to be open in 2017.
+Dr. Shonka says she expects research to reach a new level at Nebraska Medicine with the creation of the new Fred & Pamela Buffett Cancer Center, which is expected to be open in 2017.

 "With the new cancer center, we will all be housed in greater proximity which I believe will foster more collaboration among clinicians and researchers and should help to expedite moving new advances from basic sciences research to the bedside," she says.